rust-lang/blog.rust-lang.org/posts/2023-12-21-async-fn-rpit-in-traits.md

 ### `-> impl Trait` in public traits

-The use of `-> impl Trait` is still discouraged for general use in **public** traits, for the reason that users can't use additional bounds on the return type.
-For example, there is no way to write this function:
+The use of `-> impl Trait` is still discouraged for general use in **public** traits and APIs for the reason that users can't put additional bounds on the return type.
+For example, there is no way to write this function in a way that is generic over the `Container` trait:

 ```rust
 fn print_in_reverse(container: impl Container) {